Early Stages Breast Cancer – How to Spot It Early And Save Yourself

 Q: What has been the most challenging part of the treatment?

-A: The most challenging part was probably the six months I had to wear a compression bra every day.
-I felt self-conscious, and I didn’t know how people would react to seeing me in public with my boobs bound.
+A: The most challenging part was probably the six months I had to wear a compression bra daily.
+I felt self-conscious and didn’t know how people would react to seeing me in public with my boobs bound.

 Q: Did you ever feel embarrassed or ashamed about your breast cancer?